ashtag94/Notes_taking_app/README.md

 Features :-
-- **Passport Authentification** :- It uses Passport package for Authentification of password
+- **Passport Authentication** :- It uses Passport package for Authentication of password
-- **Protected Dashboad**:- User need to be logged in to get to dashboard route.
+- **Protected Dashboard**:- User need to be logged in to get to dashboard route.
 - **Saves Encrypted Passwords** :- Uses bcypt package to store encrypted passwords for the user.